MelissaFerriter/Tutorial/content/workflow/index.md

 ![8]

 >The case summary should ideally be the last post in the case and should detail the issue, environment, troublshooting approach, documentation, and resolution.
+See [Case Summaries 101](/courses/casesummaries101) for more details

 #### 8. Update the Case Title

 ![9]

 >Always update the case title before closing out the case.
 Often the issue changes over time and the original title may not accurately capture the case topic.
-See [Case Summaries 101](/courses/casesummaries101) for more details casemanagement.netlify.app/courses/casesummaries101

 #### 9. Update the Technical Details